CUTR-at-USF/gtfs-realtime-validator/README.md

  A list of all the dialect properties for specific database versions is shown [here](http://www.tutorialspoint.com/hibernate/hibernate_configuration.htm).

+ **Batch processing**

+ We support a command-line batch processing mode for archived GTFS-realtime files.

+  Here's an example of a command to batch process a set of GTFS-realtime files:

+ `java -jar target/gtfs-rt-validator-1.0.0-SNAPSHOT.jar -batch yes -gtfs "D:\HART\google_transit.zip" -gtfsrealtimepath "D:\HART\gtfs-rt" -sort date`

+ Parameters:

+ * `-batch` - Must be provided for the validator to start in batch processing mode.
+If this parameter isn't provided, the server will start in the normal mode.
+ * `-gtfs` - The path and file name of the GTFS zip file.
+GTFS zip file must cover the time period for the GTFS-rt archived files.
+You can combine GTFS zip files if needed using the [Google transitfeed tool's](https://github.com/google/transitfeed/wiki/Merge).
+ * `-gtfsrealtimepath` - The path to the folder that contains the individual GTFS-realtime protocol buffer files
+ * `-sort` *(Optional)* - `date` if the GTFS-realtime files should be processed chronologically by the "last modified" date of the file (default), or `name` if the files should be ordered by the name of the file.
+If you use the name of the file to order the files, then the validator will try to parse the date/time from each individual file name and use that date/time as the "current" time.
+Date/times in file names must be in the [ISO_DATE_TIME](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_DATE_TIME) format and must be the last 20 characters prior to the file extension - for example, `TripUpdates-2017-02-18T20-00-08Z.pb`.
+If a date/time can't be parsed from the file name, then the last modified date is used as the "current" time.
+GTFS-realtime file order is important for rules such as E012, E018, and W007, which compare the previous feed iteration against the current one.

  **Docker**

  Want to run this in [Docker](https://www.docker.com/)?
 Check out [gtfs-realtime-validator-docker](https://github.com/scrudden/gtfs-realtime-validator-docker).